Here’s a little-discussed phenomenon: The Automatic No. It sabotages Adult ADHD relationships of all kinds.

 One Reader Shares Her Perspective:

-A reader named Betty shared her concise and insightful experiences with this.
-To make sure other readers see it, I share it here.
+A reader named Betty shared her insights in a comment.
+To make sure other readers see it, I also share it here.
+Betty writes:

 I fluctuate between.

 As a child, I survived by doing more than expected so that my failures were lost in the blazing light of accomplishment.
 It was my responsibility to see that the world was in order.